dponcez/30-Days-Of-React/12_Day_Forms/solutions/day-12/exercise-form.md

 ### 15. What are event types do you use to validate an input?

 Validation can be done in client or server side, we using React to implement the client validation.
-A validation can implement using HTML5 built-in validation or using JavaScript (regulat expression).
+A validation can implement using HTML5 built-in validation or using JavaScript (regular expression).